 The FHU Connections Series is a week-long program held each semester that highlights the interdisciplinary linkages impacting a topic of national importance.
 The goals of the program are:

 - to provide students with academic activities both inside and outside of the classroom.

 - to encourage interdisciplinary collaboration among faculty.

-Collision courses, a panel discussion, a masked ball, and more make up the week’s activities.
-One of the week’s highlights will be a performance of Shakespeare’s “Othello” presented by the American Shakespeare Conservatory.
+Collision courses, a panel discussion, an exciting "pre-event", and more make up the week’s activities.
+One of the week’s highlights will be a performance of Shakespeare’s Romeo and Juliet presented by FHU Theatre.

 Faculty from different disciplines pair up to lead a discussion or create an activity that demonstrates the connection of the topic to both disciplines.
 These pairings create the most dynamic component of the Connections Series week.
-A schedule of class offerings is linked at right.
+A schedule of class offerings will appear at right by early October.